urbanobscura/urbanobscura.github.io/README.md

+Aşağıda linki ve açıklaması bulunan one page template'i urbanobscura.net'in manifesto sayfası olarak kullanıp birkaç manipülasyonla değiştirmeyi uygun gördük.
+For the one page template for our project, we shotse the following template we found on github.
+Thanks for a lovely and flexible theme. : ]

 # [Start Bootstrap](http://startbootstrap.com/) - [Grayscale](http://startbootstrap.com/template-overviews/grayscale/)

 [Grayscale](http://startbootstrap.com/template-overviews/grayscale/) is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template features various content sections and a Google Maps section with a custom map marker.